Section through the cornea.

 The cornea is the transparent, dome-shaped layer that covers the front of the eye.
-It is a powerful refracting surface, providing 65-75 percent of the eye's focusing power.
+It is a powerful refracting surface, providing 65–75% of the eye's focusing power.
 The cornea also protects the eye, helps shields it from undesirable elements like germs and dirt, and filters out some ultraviolet light.
 It shares this protective task with the eyelids, the eye socket, tears, and the sclera, or white part of the eye.

 Because there are no blood vessels in the cornea, it is normally clear and has a shiny surface.
 It is also extremely sensitive – there are more nerve endings in the cornea than anywhere else in the body.
 The adult human cornea is only about 0.5 millimeter thick.

-The layers of the cornea
+Layers of the cornea

 The cornea is comprised of five layers: the epithelium, Bowman's membrane, the stroma, Descemet's membrane, and the endothelium.

 The epithelium is a layer of cells that cover the surface of the cornea.
 It is only about 5 to 6 cell layers thick, comprising about 10% of the cornea's total thickness, and filled with tiny nerve endings.
 The epithelium quickly regenerates when the cornea is injured.
 If the injury penetrates more deeply into the cornea, it may leave a scar.
 Scars leave opaque areas, causing the cornea to lose its clarity and luster.
 The epithelium is filled with thousands of tiny nerve endings that make the cornea extremely sensitive to pain when rubbed or scratched.
 The epithelium blocks the passage of dust and germs and provides a smooth surface that absorbs oxygen and cell nutrients from tears, and then distributes these nutrients to the rest of the cornea.
 The basement membrane is the part where the epithelial cells anchor and organize.